randlab/geocv/README.md

-# Cross-validation of geostatistical simulations
+# geocv: Examples of systematic cross-validation of categorical geostatistical simulations

 This repository contains data and code illustrating the following work:
 A framework for the cross-validation of categorical geostatistical simulations by Przemysław Juda, Philippe Renard, and Julien Straubhaar.